jlisee/xpkg/README.rst

 Concepts:

  - Environment: directory which supports your application
-   - contains a set of installed packages
+   - contains a set of installed packages (managed by the install database)
    - structured like a linux/unix tree
    - you "jump" into the environment
+   - tool can pick up on this with an environment variable

+ - Install database:
+   - Manages information about the packages in an environment

+ - Package tree:
+   - database of package descriptions
+   - can contain multiple version of each description
+   - initially will just be file tree

  - Package description:
    - lists files needed